wjt/fedc-2021-talk/talk.md

 ![](images/first-pull-request.png)

 It came to pass that I was often the one responding to those emails.
 I got tired of doing it all by hand, so at the start of 2019 I taught `flatpak-external-data-checker` to update the Flatpak manifest and open a pull request.
+At this point, it was still running out of Endless’s Jenkins, as the cryptically-named GitHub user `eos-shell-build`.

-This seems to have been the first pull request it opened, at least when running automatically rather than me running it by hand.
+This seems to have been the first pull request it opened, at least when running on Jenkins, rather than me running it by hand on my development system with my own API key.
 It was actually declined, because someone manually opened another pull request for a slightly newer version of the app shortly afterwards!

 One of the really nice things about this workflow is that Flathub's own continuous integration automatically makes a test build of every pull request.
-So as an app maintainer, you just have to install and test that test build, and (assuming it works) accept the pull request.
+So as a maintainer, you just have to install and test that test build, and (assuming it works) accept the pull request.

 ## Move to Flathub